-Heard real estate investors throw around the term “cash-on-cash return” but not entirely sure what it means?
+Have you heard real estate investors throw around the term “cash-on-cash return” but are not entirely sure what it means?

-While it might sound technical and complicated, it’s anything but.
-Especially since we have a free cash-on-cash return calculator that you can bookmark and use any time.
+While it might sound technical and complicated, it’s anything but, especially since we have a free cash-on-cash return calculator that you can bookmark and use at any time.

 Quite simply, cash-on-cash return is the net annual yield you earn on your own cash invested in a property or real estate deal.
 That includes your down payment, closing costs, and any out-of-pocket repair costs that you didn’t finance.